 So if you have debts of, say £1,000, you could transfer them over to an interest free balance transfer credit card.
 You would have to pay a fee, and for this example, it would be £30 (3%).
 But then you would get up to 12 months to repay the debt.

 After the interest free period, your debts will accumulate interest, and at a far higher rate than you were probably paying before.
+Check what interest rate (known as APR or Annual Percentage Rate) your card will revert to at the end of the interest free period.

 Find a balance transfer credit card and stop paying expensive interest payments on your balance.